spiral/docs/docs/en/component/distribution.md

 }
 ```

-In the case that you need a default resolver defined in the "default" configuration section, then you do not need to
+If you need a default resolver defined in the "default" configuration section, you do not need to
 get the entire manager instance.
 You can get the resolver you want from the container right away.

 ```php